urvin-compliance/caracal/README.md

 ### Images

-Images can be added by using the `image` method.
+Images can be added by using the `img` method.
 The method accepts several optional parameters for controlling the style and placement of the asset.

     # no options
-    docx.image image_url('example.png)
+    docx.img image_url('example.png)

     # options via block
-    docx.image image_url('example.png') do
+    docx.img image_url('example.png') do
       width   396         # sets the image width. units specified in pixels. height  216         # sets the image height. units specified in pixels. align   right       # controls the justification of the image. default is :left. end

     # options via hash
-    docx.image image_url('example.png'), width: 396, height: 216, align: :right
+    docx.img image_url('example.png'), width: 396, height: 216, align: :right

-The `image` command with default properties will produce the following XML output:
+The `img` command with default properties will produce the following XML output:

     <w:p w:rsidP="00000000" w:rsidRPr="00000000" w:rsidR="00000000" w:rsidDel="00000000" w:rsidRDefault="00000000">
       <w:pPr>